HectorMacassa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute - this script adds execute permission to the owner of the file 6-multiple_permissions - this script gives the owner and gourp execute permissions 7-everybody - this script gives everyone execution permission
+5-execute - this script adds execute permission to the owner of the file 6-multiple_permissions - this script gives the owner and gourp execute permissions 7-everybody - this script gives everyone execution permission 8-james bond - this script gives the owner and group no permission,the user gets all permission